December 7, 2020

 Over the centuries, this small practice grew to become a big celebration throughout China.
 It gained further popularity during the Tang Dynasty (618 to 907 AD), when citizens released lanterns into the sky to celebrate the country’s strength during this period.
 These were peaceful and prosperous times, and the Chinese sent lanterns to the skies to celebrate all the blessings they had received.
 From then on, lighting lanterns and launching them into the sky became a common practice.

-In modern-day China, the Lantern Festival continues to be celebrated on the 15th day of the annual Chinese calendar, which marks the end of the Chinese New Year celebrations.
+In modern-day China, the Lantern Festival continues to be celebrated on the 15th day of the Chinese calendar, which marks the end of the Chinese New Year celebrations.
 It’s a time for celebration with loved ones during which families gather to light and admire lanterns.
 Cities all over Mainland China are decorated in large and beautiful lanterns with various shapes.
 Lantern owners write riddles on them.
 Solving these riddles is one of the most popular activities during the Lantern Festival!

 What do Chinese lanterns represent?